Over 100 Years - In the Neighborhood

 At the turn of the 20th century, Rosedale was primarily a farming community.
 One prominent business was Seward’s General Merchandise Store on Philadelphia Road.
 It was a place where farmers could shop for all types of supplies.
 It was also a place to congregate and talk.

-Baltimore County had healthy economic growth throughout the 20th century and so did the Association.
-Today we’re known as Rosedale Federal Savings & Loan Association, which now has nine branches and assets of just about $1 billion.
+Baltimore County saw healthy economic growth throughout the 20th century and so did the Association.
+Today we’re known as Rosedale Federal Savings & Loan Association, which now has nine branches and assets of approximately $1 billion.

 At its core, Rosedale Federal has not changed.
 Our purpose remains to help our neighbors with everyday finances and affordable home loans.
 The bank is still a mutual Association, owned by its depositors, not a group of investors and shareholders.
 Rosedale Federal is a strong, stable financial organization that will continue to evolve to meet the needs of our customers.